gsdlab/ClaferMooVisualizer/README.md

 ClaferMooVisualizer
 ===================

-Visualizes Pareto Front and allows to perform analysis on the Pareto Front.
+Visualizes Pareto Front and allows to perform analysis of the Pareto Front.

 General Description
 ======